gravitational/teleport/rfd/0080-piv-private-key.md

 ##### Touch requirement

 If `private_key_policy: hardware_key_touch` is required for a user, then Teleport client requests will require touch (cached for 15 seconds).
 This will be handled by a touch prompt similar to the one used for MFA.
+This prompt will occur before prompting for login credentials.

 ```
 > tsh login --user=dev